-I lay with dark thoughts in my mind, In the midst of the beautiful weather thought of the world as it seems,
+I lay with dark thoughts in my mind, In the midst of the beautiful weather

+I was deaf, I was dumb, I was blind.

 I knew not the glories around me,

+I thought of the world as it seems,

 Till a spirit of melody found me,

 And taught me in visions and dreams.

-For the sound of a chorus of voices

-Came gathering up from below,

-And I heard how all Nature rejoices, And moves with a musical flow.
-O strange ! we are lost in delusion, Our ways and doings are wrong, We are drowning in wilful confusion The notes of that wonderful song.
+For the sound of a chorus of voices Came gathering up from below, And I heard how all Nature rejoices, And moves with a musical flow.
+O strange! we are lost in delusion, Our ways and doings are wrong, We are drowning in wilful confusion The notes of that wonderful song.

-But listen, what harmony holy Is mingling its notes with our own !
-The discord is vanishing slowly, And melts in that dominant tone.
-And they that have heard it can never Return to confusion again ; Their voices are music for ever, And join in the mystical strain.
+But listen, what harmony holy

+Is mingling its notes with our own!

+The discord is vanishing slowly,

+And melts in that dominant tone.

+And they that have heard it can never

+Return to confusion again;

+Their voices are music for ever,

+And join in the mystical strain.

-No mortal can utter the beauty That dwells in the song that they sing; They move in the pathway of duty, They follow the steps of their King.
-I would barter the world and its glory, The vision of joy to prolong, Or to hear and remember the story That lies in the heart of their song.
+No mortal can utter the beauty

+That dwells in the song that they sing; They move in the pathway of duty,

+They follow the steps of their King.
+I would barter the world and its glory,

+The vision of joy to prolong, Or to hear and remember the story

+That lies in the heart of their song.